justin-roche/serenade-mode/README.md

 This specifies whether certain buffer editing commands integrate with evil or default Emacs editing commands.
 Default is nil.

+### serenade-helm-completion-frontend

+Sets the completion frontend to be used.
+Currently the only supported value is 'helm.
+If nil, completion support is disabled.

 ### serenade-helm-M-x

 If true, serenade-mode advices helm-M-x so that speech patterns appear beside the keybinding for M-x commands.

+### serenade-snippet-engine

+Sets the snippet engine to be used.
+Currently the only supported value is 'yasnippet.
+If nil, snippet support is disabled.

 ### serenade--add-builtin-global-defaults